OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     * ``order_X_zeros``: Takes an integer value between 0 and nfac - 1.
 If ``estimate_X_zeros`` is true and nemf > 1 the model would not be identified without imposing an order on the start means.
 The value of order_X_zeros determines which factor (in the alphabetically ordered factor list) is used to impose this order.
 Only used in CHS estimator.
     * ``restrict_W_zeros``: takes the values true or false.
 If true the start weights of the mixture distribution is not estimated but set to 1 / nemf for each factor.
 Only used in CHS estimator.
     * ``restrict_P_zeros``: takes the values true or false.
 If true the covariance matrices of all elements in the mixture distribution of the factors is required to be the same.
 CHS use this because their models with nemf > 1 do not converge otherwise.
 Only used in CHS estimator.
-    * ``cholesky_of_P_zero``: takes the values true or false.
-If true both the "long" and "short" parameter vector contain the cholesky factor of the covariance matrix of the factor distribution, which increases robustness.
-Else the "short" vector contains the cholesky factor and the "long" version the entries of the normal covariance matrix.
-See :ref:`params_type` for an explanation.
-Only used in CHS estimator.
-    * ``probit_measurements``: takes the values true and false.
-If true measurements that take only the values 0 and 1 are not incorporated with a linear measurement equation but similar to a probit model.
-Only used in CHS estimator.

     ..
 Note:: This is not yet ready and will raise a NotImplementedError.